-Over the course of the last two months, in mostly halfhearted ways that were neither well thought out nor very efficient, I’ve tried to get the information I’m going to share here now in this blog post out and in front of the public.
-I say halfhearted because of the dizzying panoply of emotions and concerns I’ve experienced since being awakened to the news that a hashtag and the phrase ‘me too’ had become a singular viral moment of empowerment for women in their fight to free themselves from the sexual predations of evil men as well as the mechanisms of power, intimidation, and control that have too long silenced their ranks and allowed all of us to ignore the vast size and scope of their problem.
+Over the course of the last two months, in mostly confused ways that were neither well thought out nor very efficient, I’ve tried to get the following information out and in front of the public.
+I say confused because of the dizzying panoply of emotions and concerns I’ve experienced since being awakened to the news that a hashtag and the phrase ‘me too’ had become a singular viral moment of empowerment for women in their fight to free themselves from the sexual predations of evil men as well as the mechanisms of power, intimidation, and control that have too long silenced their ranks and allowed all of us to ignore the vast size and scope of their problem.

 I will relate only one concern here, out of scores of more personal concerns.

-I have not wanted at all to do anything that would slow the momentum of the #metoo movement, anything that might stop one solitary girl somewhere from using the hashtag as a means of speaking out about her dilemma, or anything that might change the global conversation from the message of #metoo and the impact it has had in allowing women to fight back against the scourge of sexual predation as it exists in far too many of their lives.
+I haven’t wanted to do anything that would slow the momentum of the #metoo movement, anything that might stop one solitary girl from using the hashtag as a means of speaking out about her personal situation, or anything that might change the global conversation from the message of #metoo and the impact it’s had in allowing women to fight back against the scourge of sexual predation as it exists in far too many of their lives.

 I have a beautiful wife who I’ve been with for 42 years.
 She is a working woman.
 A good portion of my entire adult life has been spent calculating on a daily and granular level what I might need to do today or tomorrow or twenty years from now to keep her protected.
 The sexual revolution that #metoo represents is something that, for me, indicates a hoped for future where women and girls might be safer to move through this world, either walking down a street at night or through the corridors of their careers, without requiring a man to act as their personal guard dog.

 I’m going to post a series of screenshots.
 Please pay particular attention to the dates.
 Also feel free to click on the images for full sized versions.